-- Most people in the Triangle are in debt.
-The average monthly credit card balance for people in the Triangle is \$8,158.
-Scripture definitely tells us not to go into unsecured debt to support a lifestyle, so simply not going into debt is going to put you behind, in terms of lifestyle, others who make the same as you. - Second, Scripture teaches us to tithe.
-If you're bringing the first 10 percent back to God, that's going to put you behind. - So at this point, you're already two steps behind everyone else. - Scripture teaches us that the wise man saves for the future.
-So if you're going to save, that puts you at least three steps behind, in terms of lifestyle, others in the same income bracket as you. - And believe me, three steps behind is noticeable!
+- Second, Scripture teaches us to tithe.
+If you're bringing the first 10% back to God, that's going to put you behind. - So, at this point, you're already two steps behind everyone else. - Scripture teaches us that the wise man saves for the future.
+So if you're going to save, that puts you at least 3 steps behind, in terms of lifestyle, others in the same income bracket as you. - And believe me, three steps behind is noticeable!
 And then, if you do eternal investment on top of that, that is going to take faith!